 For the U.S. Marine Corps (USMC), the GED diploma is recognized and accepted as a basic enlisting qualification.
 Now, due to an ongoing recruiting crisis, however, the Army dropped the requirement for recruits to have a GED certificate or high school diploma.

 Be aware, though, that you can join the U.S. Marines without holding a high school diploma, but you are required to meet strict additional requirements before your application will be accepted.

-The U.S. Marine Corps allows no more than five percent of all recruits to be enlisted without holding a common high school degree and just like other branches of the U.S. Armed Forces, all Marine Corps recruits fall in one of three categories (the three-tier system).
+The U.S. Marine Corps allows no more than five percent of all recruits to be enlisted without holding a common high school degree, and just like other branches of the U.S. Armed Forces, all Marine Corps recruits fall into one of three categories (the three-tier system).

 The 1st category includes recruits who hold high school diplomas, the 2nd tier includes recruits who hold GED credentials, and the 3rd tier includes recruits who don’t hold a secondary education credential.

 In case you don’t qualify, consider becoming a police officer with your GED, another interesting way to serve your community and the nation as a whole.

 The USMC (United States Marine Corps) recognizes GED diplomas as basic qualifications for enlisting.
 So if you don’t hold a high school diploma, you still can join the Marines Corps, but you’ll have to meet additional requirements to get accepted.
 This also counts if you are looking to join the U.S. Coast Guard with a GED to protect our nation in, on, and around the water.

 There are no minimum GED scores required, but applicants scoring in the 165- 174 (college-ready) and 175-200 (college-ready plus credit) ranges have demonstrated a high level of skills and knowledge.
 The U.S. Marine Corps allows just up to five percent of applicants to serve without holding a high school diploma.